 At Avery, we welcome the opportunity to have an open conversation with you to understand the changes you are looking for with surgery.
 Our patient's stories matter a great deal to us.
 You can discover some of our wonderful patient journeys here.

 Wherever you are on your personal journey, we would like to assist you.
 Dr Avery will listen to your concerns and what you want to achieve with surgery.
 Dr Avery will assess your health and medical history to ensure any surgical procedure you are considering is a safe and appropriate choice for you.

-The surgery for a breast lift with implants involves removing excess skin, inserting a silicone implant, reshaping the breast tissue and tightening the remaining skin.
+The surgery for a breast lift combined with breast implants (augmentation mastopexy) involves removing excess skin, inserting a silicone implant, reshaping the breast tissue and tightening the remaining skin.
 Large areolae may also be reduced during a breast lift.

-The procedure followed in each breast lift and augmentation surgery depends on several variables including:
+The procedure followed in each breast lift and breast augmentation surgery depends on several variables including: